HKH515/VLN56/README.md

 ```
 > list
 ```
-would display all entries sorted alphabetically by name in ascending order.
+displays all entries sorted alphabetically by name in ascending order.

 ```
 > list